The unification of Italy is a significant moment in history. Read here to learn about the events that unfolded in the process.

 The fall of the Western Roman Empire gave way to the Ostrogothic Empire and later the Byzantine or Eastern Roman Empire, under whom Italy remained unified for the duration.

-After the Renaissance, the balance of power changed in the 15-16th centuries when the city-states of Milan and Venice became more powerful.
-Constant wars began to be fought between the powerful city-states and Holy Roman Empire.
+After the Renaissance, the balance of power changed in the 15th and 16th centuries when the city-states of Milan and Venice became more powerful.
+Constant wars began to be fought between the powerful city-states and the Holy Roman Empire.